cyb3rlab/PenGym/README.md

    ```

    Once Metasploit is installed, you should start the RPC daemon by
-   running the command below (if you change the password or the msfrpc
+   running the command below (if you change the password or the MSF
-   client port, you will also need to update the file
+   RPC client port, you will also need to update the file
-   `pengym/CONFIG.yaml`).
+   `pengym/CONFIG.yml`):

    ```
    msfrpcd -P my_password